Edit Distance Cannot Be Computed in Strongly Subquadratic Time (unless SETH is false): Introduction

 \section{Introduction}

 The edit distance (a.k.a. the Levenshtein distance) between two strings is defined as the minimum number of insertions, deletions or substitutions of symbols needed to transform one string into another.
-It is a widely used metric, with many applications in computational biology, natural language processing and information theory.
-The problem of computing the edit distance between two strings is a classical computational task, with a well-known algorithm based on dynamic programming.
-Unfortunately, that algorithm runs in quadratic time, which is prohibitive for long sequences (e.g., the human genome consists of roughly 3 billions base pairs).
+The distance and its generalizations have many applications in computational biology, natural language processing and information theory.
+The problem of computing the edit distance between two strings is a classical computational task, with a well-known algorithm based on the dynamic programming.
+Unfortunately, that algorithm runs in quadratic time, which is prohibitive for long sequences\footnote{For example, the analysis given in~\cite{estimate} estimates that aligning human and mouse genomes using this approach would take about 95 years.}.
 A considerable effort has been invested into designing faster algorithms, either by assuming that the edit distance is bounded, by considering the average case or by resorting to approximation\footnote{There is a rather large body of work devoted to edit distance algorithms and we will not attempt to list all relevant works here.
 Instead, we refer the reader to the survey~\cite{navarro2001guided} for a detailed overview of known exact and probabilistic algorithms, and to the recent paper~\cite{andoni2010polylogarithmic} for an overview of approximation algorithms.}.
 However, the fastest known exact algorithm, due to~\cite{masek1980faster}, has a running time of $O(n^2/\log^2 n)$ for sequences of length $n$, which is still nearly quadratic.

 In this paper we provide evidence that the (near)-quadratic running time bounds known for this problem might, in fact, be {tight}.
 Specifically, we show that if the edit distance can be computed in time $O(n^{2-\delta})$ for some constant $\delta>0$, then the satisfiability of conjunctive normal form (CNF) formulas with $N$ variables and $M$ clauses can be solved in time $M^{O(1)} 2^{(1-\epsilon)N}$ for a constant $\epsilon>0$.
 The latter result would violate the {\em Strong Exponential Time Hypothesis (SETH)}, introduced in~\cite{impagliazzo2001complexity,impagliazzo2001problems}, which postulates that such algorithms do not exist\footnote{Technically, our results relies on an even weaker conjecture.
 See Preliminaries for more details.}.
 The rationale behind this hypothesis is that, despite decades of research on fast algorithms for satisfiability and related problems, no algorithm was yet shown to run in time faster than $2^{N(1-o(1))}$.
 Because of this state of affairs, SETH has served as the basis for proving conditional lower bounds for several important computational problems, including k-Dominating Set~\cite{PW}, the diameter of sparse graphs~\cite{RW}, local alignment~\cite{AWW}, dynamic connectivity problems~\cite{AV}, and the Frechet distance computation~\cite{Bring}.
 Our paper builds on these works, identifying a new important member of the class of ``SETH-hard'' problems.